 EH21 6UU

-If you have any issues about this statement or the way QMUSU has handled your personal information please contact the General Manager in the first instance.
+If you have any issues about this statement or the way QMUSU has handled your personal information please contact the Chief Executive Officer in the first instance.
 If you are dissatisfied with the response from QMUSU you have the right to lodge a complaint with the Information Commissioner’s Office:

 Information Commissioner’s Office